Questions remain, but Chiefs’ Frank Clark could face harsher gun laws in California than Missouri

 The news follows Clark’s arrest Sunday in Los Angeles.
 The LAPD said he had an Uzi concealed in his Lamborghini.

-On Monday, Clark’s attorney told FOX4 the gun belonged to a bodyguard.
+On Monday, Clark’s attorney told WDAF-TV the gun belonged to a bodyguard.
 That issue should be cleared up quickly because authorities can track the gun’s most recent owner through the serial number.

 Other questions remain about what kind of Uzi it was and how it ended up in Clark’s vehicle.